Skip to main content

 Fundamentals

-That feeling of apprehension before a workplace is a deeply personal and widely shared experience.
+That feeling of apprehension before a workplace wellness screening is a deeply personal and widely shared experience.
 A sense of being judged, of having your personal vitality reduced to a series of numbers on a page ∞ cholesterol, blood pressure, glucose ∞ is a valid and understandable response.

 These laws establish that participation in such programs must be voluntary.
 An employer cannot, therefore, directly penalize you for the results of a screening or for choosing not to participate at all.
 Your employment status, the conditions of your work, and your access to health coverage are shielded from direct punitive action based on these specific health metrics.